Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Overall, the best time to visit Chopta is summer and autumn, from March to June and September to November, when the weather is pleasant, and trekking conditions are ideal.
 However, for those who enjoy snow and adventure, December to February is also a great time.
 Whether you visit for the Tungnath Chandrashila Trek, spiritual peace, or breathtaking views, Chopta remains a magical destination throughout the year.

 Yes, you can definitely do the Chopta Tungnath Trek from Delhi.
-In fact, it’s a popular trek for travelers from Delhi and other major cities in India, due to its proximity and the ease of access.
+In fact, it’s a popular trek for travellers from Delhi and other major cities in India, due to its proximity and the ease of access.
 The trek offers an exciting adventure with the opportunity to visit Tungnath Temple, the highest Shiva temple in the world, and Chandrashila Summit, with stunning views of the Himalayan ranges.

-To start your Chopta Tungnath Trek from Delhi, you will first need to reach Chopta, which is around 400-500 kilometers away from Delhi, depending on the route you take.
+To start your Chopta Tungnath Trek from Delhi, you will first need to reach Chopta, which is around 400-500 kilometres away from Delhi, depending on the route you take.
 The most common way is to take an overnight bus or train from Delhi to Rishikesh or Haridwar, both of which are well-connected by rail and road.
 From either of these places, you can continue your journey by road to Srinagar in Uttarakhand, and then from Srinagar, it’s about a 2-3 hour drive to Chopta.

 Once you reach Chopta, you can begin the trek to Tungnath Temple, which is approximately a 3.5 km uphill hike through beautiful forests and meadows.
 The trek is relatively easy to moderate, making it suitable for both beginners and experienced trekkers.
 The final stretch is a little steeper but is well-paved with stone steps, ensuring a comfortable journey.